Grow through reading

-- The principle of success in strength training is simple: Focus on learning the basic compound lifts (deadlift, squat, bench press, press, pull up, and barbell row) for 2-4 years (perfect technique! video-record yourself or hire a coach), and then experiment for yourself with different plans in order to adapt your personal routine to your body, your goals, and your lifestyle.
+- The principle of success in strength training is simple: Focus on learning the basic compound lifts (deadlift, squat, bench press, military press, pull up, and barbell row) until master the technique (video-record yourself or hire a coach), and then experiment for yourself with different plans in order to adapt your personal routine to your body, your goals, and your lifestyle.

 - Physical strength and fitness are a life’s journey, not a 30 day challenge to six-pack abs.

-- All external knowledge you need is comprised in these two books:
+- Almost all external knowledge you need is comprised in these two books:

 - To relax muscle tension for optimal regeneration, I recommend the TriggerPoint GRID Foam Roller.
 Using it feels like hell, especially the first few times, but it works.
 I use it on a daily basis and it even healed my Iliotibial band syndrome that had me suffer chronic knee pain for many years.